inauman/zenai-programming-rituals/docs/index.md

 **No more drifting.
 No more hallucinations.
 No more endless repetition.**

 Just **fun, productive collaboration** that makes both of us better.

----

-## Join the Movement

-Stop treating your AI assistant like a tool.
+I invite you to experiment with this framework and stop treating your AI assistant like a tool.
 Start treating them like a partner.

 **Transform your AI collaboration today.**